Andrew Bridgen: Too much.

 Andrew Bridgen: Will my right hon.
 Friend join me in welcoming the fact that North West Leicestershire District Council is building the first new council houses in my constituency in the past 30 years?

 Andrew Bridgen: The hon.
 Lady claims that she is very worried about the fact that we could have a bad deal or no deal, but will she not concede that in advocating amendment 19, she is more or less guaranteeing that the EU will offer us a bad deal to create a constitutional crisis in our country?

 Andrew Bridgen: Does not the right hon.
 Gentleman concede that when Lord Bilimoria introduced Lords amendment 19, he said that it had the ability to stop Brexit?
 Will the right hon.
 Gentleman not concede that this is a wrecking amendment?

 Andrew Bridgen: Stop Brexit.

 Andrew Bridgen: Will my right hon. and learned Friend give way?

-Andrew Bridgen: Will the Secretary of State give way on that point?
+Andrew Bridgen: Will the hon.
+Gentleman give way?